-To meet the needs for additional hangar lease space and tie-downs, acquire approximately 47 acres to the south and approximately 1.2 acres north of the airport boundary.
-The total amount of land that should be acquired is approximately 48.2 acres.
+To meet the needs for additional hangar lease space and tie-downs, acquire approximately 47 acres to the south the airport boundary.

 Newly acquired land south of the airport would encompass the Runway 03 RPZ, new GA Apron and access roads, and future lease lot areas (approximately 16 acres).
 An avigation easement currently exists for the land within the Runway 03 RPZ.
 Acquisition of this land is needed for airport expansion and permanent control of the land within the RPZ.
 Approximately 11 acres of the newly acquired property that are currently zoned as "Rural Residential," and zoning would need to be changed to "Light Industrial" to allow for airport development in this area.
+The land required to construct this alternative falls outside of the Fire Creek Estuary CE.